daniel-rusu/pods4k/README.md

 A collection of performance-oriented data structures providing performance and efficiency that might appear to be impossible at first glance.

-If you're enjoying this library, please give it a [![GitHub stars](https://img.shields.io/github/stars/daniel-rusu/pods4k?label=Star)](https://github.com/daniel-rusu/pods4k) and share it with others.
+If you find this library useful, please consider giving it a [![GitHub stars](https://img.shields.io/github/stars/daniel-rusu/pods4k?label=Star)](https://github.com/daniel-rusu/pods4k) on [GitHub](https://github.com/daniel-rusu/pods4k) and sharing it with others.

 ## Dependency